abejburton/abejburton.github.io/_pages/about.md

 Data Science master's student at [UChicago MSCAPP](https://harris.uchicago.edu/academics/degrees/ms-computational-analysis-public-policy-mscapp) with an emphasis in urban policy.
 I am focused on using data to create more `equitable and sustainable cities`.
 I'm interested in how `transportation`, `walkability`, and `zoning` can create a higher quality of life in cities.

 My undergraduate background is in economics and statistics.
 In graduate school I'm merging the tools of causal inference with machine learning and a broader data science skillset to conduct research and build data applications that provide insight into the things I care about.

+Check out my Github and blog for comments on projects that I'm working on.